Envian/xiv-criterion-na-strats/guides/_ew/aai/statice/forced-march-1.md

 Two balloons will spawn, one east and one west, which will perform a knockback when popped.
 Additionally, a few darts will appear along the top of the arena.
-These darts cross the arena harmlessly, popping the baloons.

 {: .demphasize }
 The order the darts spawn determines which balloon will knockback first, however